0xSickb0y/OffensiveToolkit/Python/Windows/WinAPI/README.md

   - `LPCSTR`: A pointer to a constant string, used for both the text of the message box and its title.
   - `UINT`: The flags that specify the behavior and appearance of the message box.

-- `restype`: Specifies that the function will return a `UINT` (the result of the message box interaction, where `6` indicates the "Yes" button was clicked).
+- `restype`: Specifies that the function will return a `UINT` (the result of the message box interaction).

 We then declare the arguments for the `MessageBoxA` function: